 The Temple took over the care of their two children, while the baby girl was placed with a white family.

-This is the story of some of them.
+This is the story of that case.

 🧵 1/12